Open to opportunities Hi, I'm Ben Schippers

 The 90-Day Death Spiral: Why 95% of AI Projects Fail

-MIT found only 5% of AI pilots deliver impact.
+Research suggests only 5% of AI pilots deliver measurable impact.
 The early warning system hiding in your support tickets—and the metrics that predict failure before day 90.

 Read on LinkedIn →